dexmach-deprecated/SMBblueprint-PowerShell/docs/New-SMBOfficeDeployment.md

 * Groups (the group to which the user should belong)
     * If the group is mentioned for the first time, the associated user will be set as owner.
 Subsequent users that have the same group specified will be a regular member.
     * The created groups will be private Office Groups
-* License (the license to assign to the user, expressed as the SKU code, which can be found using get-msolaccountsku -TenantId \<ID of your CSP tenant\>)
+* Licenses (the licenses to assign to the user, expressed as the SKU code and separated by '|', which can be found using get-msolaccountsku -TenantId \<ID of your CSP tenant\>)
     * You can get the tenant-id's under your CSP account by connecting to your root Azure AD with 'Connect-MSOLService' and then querying the tenants with 'Get-MSOLPartnerContract -All|select DefaultDomainName,TenantId'

 >**Example CSV:**
-First,Last,Title,DisplayName,Department,Office,Mobile,Country,Groups,License
+>First,Last,Title,DisplayName,Department,Office,Mobile,Country,Groups,Licenses
-Jan,Van Meirvenne,Consultant,Jan.VanMeirvenne,ICT,Inovativ,32478707741,BE,TestGroup1,O365_BUSINESS_PREMIUM
+>Jan,Van Meirvenne,Consultant,Jan.VanMeirvenne,ICT,Inovativ,32478707741,BE,TestGroup1,ADALLOM_O365|POWER_BI_STANDARD
-Jin,Van Meirvenne,Consultant,Jin.VanMeirvenne,ICT,Inovativ,32478707741,BE,TestGroup10,O365_BUSINESS_PREMIUM
+>Jin,Van Meirvenne,Consultant,Jin.VanMeirvenne,ICT,Inovativ,32478707741,BE,TestGroup10,ADALLOM_O365|POWER_BI_STANDARD
-Jon,Van Meirvenne,Consultant,Jon.VanMeirvenne,ICT,Inovativ,32478707741,BE,TestGroup10,O365_BUSINESS_PREMIUM
+>Jon,Van Meirvenne,Consultant,Jon.VanMeirvenne,ICT,Inovativ,32478707741,BE,TestGroup10,ADALLOM_O365|POWER_BI_STANDARD